Timeline for the day of the September 11 attacks: 9:00 a.m.

+9:31: On C-SPAN, Washington Journal host Steve Scully starts the channel's coverage of the morning's incidents.

 9:32: A radio transmission from Flight 93 is overheard by flight controllers at Cleveland: "Ladies and gentlemen, here is the captain please sit down.
 Keep remaining[sic] sitting.
 We have a bomb on board.
 So sit."

 9:32: Controllers at the Dulles Terminal Radar Approach Control in Virginia observe "a primary radar target tracking eastbound at a high rate of speed", referring to Flight 77.

 9:33–9:34: A tower supervisor at Reagan National Airport tells Secret Service operations center at the White House that "an aircraft is coming at you and not talking with us," referring to Flight 77.
 The White House is about to be evacuated when the tower reports that Flight 77 has turned and is approaching Reagan National Airport.

 9:34: The FAA's Command Center relays information concerning Flight 93 to FAA headquarters.

 9:35: The President's motorcade departs from the elementary school, bound for Sarasota–Bradenton International Airport and Air Force One.

 9:35: Flight 93 reverses direction over northeast Ohio and starts flying eastwards.

 9:35: Based on a report that Flight 77 had turned again and was circling back toward the District of Columbia, the Secret Service orders the immediate evacuation of the Vice President from the White House.

 9:36: Cleveland advises the FAA Command Center that it is still tracking Flight 93 and inquires whether someone had requested the military to launch fighter aircraft to intercept the aircraft.

 9:37: Vice President Cheney enters a tunnel leading to the Presidential Emergency Operations Center, located under the White House East Wing.